FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: The FLAME Framework

+FLAME's backward selection criterion is a combination of \texttt{PE} and \texttt{BF}.
+More specifically, at each iteration $i = 0,1,2, \cdots, p$, given a training dataset $\mathcal{S}^{tr}$ and matching dataset $\mathcal{S}^{ma}$, FLAME finds a selection indicator such that

+Here $\preceq$ is for element-wise comparison, and $C$ is a hyperparameter that trades off \texttt{PE} and \texttt{BF}.

-FLAME always retains a set of covariates that together can be used to predict outcomes on the training set to within 2\% of prediction quality for all covariates (the 2\% is a user-chosen parameter, actually called $\epsilon$).
-That is, \emph{every matched group is matched exactly on a set of covariates that, together, can predict outcomes well} (sacrificing no more than 2\% training accuracy on the hold-out training set).
-Let us define feasible covariate sets for treatment unit $u$ as those covariate sets that predict well on the hold-out training set and lead to a valid matched group for $u$:
+Similarly to a general backward method, FLAME retains a threshold that prevents the algorithm from eliminating too many covariates.
+That is, FLAME retains a stopping criterion that ensures \emph{every matched group is matched exactly on a set of covariates that, together, can predict outcomes well} (sacrificing no more than $\epsilon$ training accuracy on the hold-out training set).
+Let us first define feasible covariate sets for treatment unit $u$ as those covariate sets that predict well on the hold-out training set (and lead to a valid matched group for $u$):

-FLAME performs the following steps (with one change, the balancing factor considered in the next section).
-Also it performs the steps for both treatment and control units, though for notation we consider only treatment units.
-Start with the set of all covariates $\btheta^0= \bm{1}_{p \times 1}$.
-For all treatment units that could be matched on all covariates to at least one control unit (obeying $\{u:\btheta^0 \in \bar{\btheta}_u^{\textrm{feasible}}\}$), set the main matched group for $u$ as $\MG_{\btheta^0}(u)$.
-Those units are done, and we do not recompute their main matched groups.
-From there, eliminate one covariate, namely the one that contributes least to predictive error: and again set the main matched group for as many treatment units as possible that can be matched to at least one control unit: for $\{u:\btheta^1 \in \bar{\btheta}_u^{\textrm{feasible}}\}$, set the main matched group for $u$ to be $\MG_{\btheta_1}(u)$; these units are done.
-And again, eliminate a covariate, (overloading $\leq$ as an elementwise operation on vectors):